 Greece provides easy access to medication, but some drugs could require a hospital visit.
 If you’re an expat and bring medication from your country, you must do it in the original packaging and bring a letter from your doctor with details of your condition, the drug you are taking, and its generic name.
 You should also check if your medication is permitted in Greece.

-In larger cities, pharmacies are widespread.
-Since many pharmacists in Greece know English, communicating with them as an expat will be simple.
-A green cross typically identifies pharmacies.
+In larger cities, pharmacies are all over.
+Since many pharmacists in Greece know English, communicating with them as expats will be simple.
+The green cross symbol is the sign for pharmacies.

 Mental Healthcare in Greece